neilg63/julian_day_converter/README.md

 This library provides compatibility with astronomical applications that use Julian Days as 64-bit floats.
 A *Julian day* represents the number of days since the beginning of the Julian period, which started at 12 noon on 24th November 4713 BCE (-4713-11-24T12:00:00 UTC).
 Julian days facilitate calculations when dealing with extended periods of time.

-This crate adds a trait and 4 utility methods to the Rust's standard datetime crate, Chrono, as well as standalone functions to convert to and from Unix timestamps.
+This crate adds three traits and 4 utility methods to the Rust's standard datetime crate, Chrono, as well as standalone functions to convert to and from Unix timestamps.
 All date-time objects are UTC and may be converted to a timezone-aware *chrono::DateTime*.

 A similar [julianday](https://crates.io/crates/julianday) crate exists to handle Julian days as integers and converts them to *chrono::NaiveDate* only.
 I developed this crate primarily to ensure interoperability with an [Astrological API server](https://github.com/neilg63/astro-calc-api) that leverages the [Swiss Ephemeris](https://github.com/aloistr/swisseph) calculation engine.